 All participants of our activities must clearly understand the risks and hazards that are involved in hiking and climbing in Ghana and in general.

-On each activity there is at least one guide trained in outdoor first aid who carries a first aid kit and the necessary equipment to transport injured persons to the nearest point of evacuation.
-Participants with known medical pre-conditions must inform the guide on the condition and carry the appropriate medication.
+On each activity, there is at least one guide trained in outdoor first aid who carries a first aid kit and the necessary equipment to transport injured persons to the nearest point of evacuation.
+Participants with known medical pre-conditions must inform the guide of the condition and carry the appropriate medication.
 The guide must be shown the medication and where it is carried.

-The quality of the experience and how we solve a problem is more important than whether we succeed.
+The quality of the experience and how we solve a problem are more important than whether we succeed.
 We should always strive to leave no trace on the rock face or the mountainside.